Balint-H/modular-agents/mj-unity-extensions/Editor/Scaling/README.md

 5. Check with the visualization tools (*Show* toggle buttons) that the segments, their parenting and length have been interpreted correctly.
 6. Set how you want end effector scaling handled, optionally set the desired total mass of the human, and set how should segment thickness be scaled based on the length scaling.
 7. Click `Scale Humanoid` to apply the scaling.
 The operation is not Undo-tracked, so make sure to work on a copy of the humanoid, or that you have a prefab saved.
+8. Due to some `MjBody` objects being in multiple Mecanim bones potentially, each requesting a different scale (the average of which is applied), you might need to click `Scale Humanoid` a couple more times until the humanoid converges to a final configuration.
+9. You might want to export an FBX of the scaled MuJoCo humanoid as well, due to the 1:1 correspondence in the transforms as well as the mecanim bones.

 Information/explanation regarding each of these fields is available as tooltips when you hover over their labels.
 Hovering over the name of the visualized segments in the Scene view will also bring up a tooltip containing information about which bones does that segment connect, and its length.